droe-lang/droe-lang.github.io/src/guide/variables.md

 ---
 layout: guide.njk
 title: Variables
-description: Learn how to declare, assign, and work with variables in Roelang.
+description: Learn how to declare, assign, and work with variables in Roe.
 breadcrumbs:
   - title: Guide
     url: /guide/